 Choosing a Domain Name

 The domain name is one of the first SEO decisions a site owner makes, and often one of the most over-thought.
-Keywords in the domain carry a minor contextual signal.
+Keywords in the domain carry little direct ranking value.
 Domain history carries a significant risk.
 Brand recall and trust carry the most long-term value.
+It is also the first of a sequence: the new site planning guide covers the decisions that follow, from CMS choice to site architecture and crawler access.

 What the domain does affect: